perkd/loopback-datasource-juggler/docs/multitenant/centralized-model-registry-architecture.md

 # Centralized Model Registry Architecture Deep Dive

-> **✅ STATUS: FULLY IMPLEMENTED AND PRODUCTION READY**
+> **✅ STATUS: IMPLEMENTED AND FUNCTIONAL**
-> **📊 Test Success Rate: 71/71 tests passing (100%)**
+> **📊 Test Success Rate: 32/32 centralized registry tests passing (100%)**
-> **🔧 Issue Resolution: All 32 initial test failures systematically resolved**
+> **🔧 Implementation: Comprehensive functionality with robust testing**
-> **🚀 Performance: O(1) model lookups with 47% memory reduction**
+> **🚀 Performance: Enhanced model lookups with memory efficiency**

 ## Overview

 This document provides an in-depth technical analysis of the Centralized Model Registry architecture, including design decisions, performance characteristics, memory management, and implementation details.
-The architecture has been fully implemented with comprehensive issue resolution and is production-ready.
+The architecture has been implemented with comprehensive testing and is functional.

 ## Architectural Transformation